ossf/tac/process/software-project-lifecycle.md

 * Encourage public visibility of experiments or other early work that can add value to the OpenSSF mission and build the ingredients of a successful Incubation level project
 * Facilitate alignment with existing Working Groups or Projects if (and only if) this is desired
 * Nurture projects (e.g. via OpenSSF Service Desk requests)
-* Remove possible legal and governance obstacles to adoption and contribution by ensuring all projects adhere to OpenSSF legal, code of conduct and IP Policy requirements.
+* Remove possible legal and governance obstacles to adoption and contribution by ensuring all projects adhere to OpenSSF legal, code of conduct, and IP Policy requirements.

 #### Gives - Review and Reporting
 *** Need Text ***